I was Head of the Department of Mathematics at the Australian National University from 2006-2012.

 In the area of data fitting I have developed sparse grid methods for Multidimensional function fitting and approximation of high dimensional probability density functions.
-I has also developed finite element approximation methods for thin plate spline functional smoothing which can scale to millions of data points.
+I also developed a finite element approximation method for thin plate spline functional smoothing which can scale to millions of data points.

 In 1980, I completed my MSc at Flinders University, supervised by Prof Garth Gaudry, working on \(A_p\) spaces and asymmetry of \(L_p\) operator norms for convolution operators.
 In 1985, I completed my PhD at the University of California, Berkeley, supervised by Prof Alexandre Chorin, working on the Convergence of a random walk method for the Burgers equation.

 Semester 1: MATH4201 Topics in Computational Mathematics.
 Advanced Finite Element Methods